Online design of dynamic networks: Solution Method

-where reward~$r_{a_7}$ is the reward of taking action~$a_7$ in this simulation.
-Other nodes are updated according to the same method.

-Suppose, in the real system, we are at time~$t$ and state~$st(t)=(cx(t),\pazocal G(t))$ and we wish to use MCTS to help us make the next decision.
-MCTS will start from root node~$s_0=(t_0=t,\pazocal G_0=\pazocal G(t))$ and perform the simulations explained above.
-Note that the actions taken in the simulations have no effect in the real system: the graph in the real system remains~$\pazocal G(t)$ although during simulation many other graphs are evaluated.
-After MCTS finishes, we can apply in the real system the most promising action, which is the one corresponding to a child of the root associated with the highest simulated reward.
+While we are at state~$s(t_0)=(\pazocal B(t_0),\pazocal G(t_0))$, we use MCTS to make the next decision.
+MCTS will start from root node~$s(t_0)$ and perform the simulations explained above.
+Note that the~$m$ simulations occur along a ``virtual time'', i.e., they are calculated while we are at time~$t_0$ in the real system.
+The actions taken in such simulations have no effect in the real system: the time-expanded graph in the real system remains~$\pazocal G(t_0)$, although during simulation many other time-expanded graphs are evaluated.
+After MCTS terminates, we apply the most promising action in the real system.
+Such an action is the one corresponding to a child of the root associated with the highest simulated cumulative reward.

-Since we do not advance the actual time during the MCTS simulations, we cannot get new events from the real environment~$\textit{Env}$.
-Therefore, we need to generate a virtual environment~$\textit{Env'}$ based on the historical data of environment~$\textit{Env}$.
-The events required for the MCTS simulations process all come from this virtual environment~$\textit{Env'}$.